-This project will provide a critical theoretical analysis of the current state of the field regarding how inclusive political settlements emerge and are nurtured, with reference to periods of conflict resolution in fragile and conflict-affected states.
-We will provide conceptual tools for understanding how peace processes seek to re-shape political settlements.
-A central focus will be on how issues of inclusion are navigated by different types of actors.
-A clear body of outputs will engage with questions of gender inclusion.
+This project provides a critical theoretical analysis of the current state of the field regarding how inclusive political settlements emerge and are nurtured, with reference to periods of conflict resolution in fragile and conflict-affected states.
+We provide conceptual tools for understanding how peace processes seek to re-shape political settlements.
+A central focus is on how issues of inclusion are navigated by different types of actors, and a clear body of outputs will engage with questions of gender inclusion.

-The project will involve desk-based research, synthesis and development of new analysis on inter-disciplinary connections of political settlement literature to other relevant literatures.
-It will also draw on the practice labs and case study engagement in-country.
+The project involves desk-based research, synthesis and development of new analysis on inter-disciplinary connections of political settlement literature to other relevant literatures.
+It also draws on the practice labs and in-country case study engagement.

-This project contribute to understanding how are claims for inclusion made through use of violence and during peace processes and when are they responded to.
-We will also contribute to understanding when and how forms of exclusion reassert themselves.
-This work will operate to inform the overall research programme and project team, so that knowledge transfer is then disseminated through the programme.
-However, we also hope to provide new insight into strategies for inclusion that work to bridge between the initial elite pact necessary to ending the conflict, to a more self-perpetuating political order.
+This project contributes to understanding how claims for inclusion are made through use of violence during peace processes, and when they are responded to.
+We also contribute to understanding when and how forms of exclusion reassert themselves.
+This work operates to inform the overall research programme and project team, so that knowledge transfer is then disseminated through the programme.
+Furthermore, this project also provides new insight into strategies for inclusion that work to create a bridge between the initial elite pact necessary to ending the conflict, to a more self-perpetuating political order.

 Christine Bell and Jan Pospisil (Global Justice Academy, University of Edinburgh) with Consortium input

 - Bell, C., & Pospisil, J. (2017).
 Navigating Inclusion in Transitions from Conflict: The Formalised.
 Journal of International Development,25(9).

 - Bell, C. (2015).
 Unsettling Bargains?
 Power-sharing and the Inclusion of Women in Peace Negotiations (Research Paper).
 New York, NY: UN Women.